DIY? Or hire a pro?

 Take the Next Step:

-- Visit the TDS Library for more on repairing a roof or installing a new roof.
+- Get more advice on repairing a roof or installing a new roof in the Dollar Stretcher Library.

 Share your thoughts about this article with the editor.